-The combination of the 999 and calls from NHS 111 Services means that UK Ambulance Service Trusts are now the providers of 11 million episodes of care each year.
-The need to provide enhanced triage and clinical decision making in Ambulance Contact Centers is crucial in the context of the national policy drivers set out in the NHS Five Year Forward View (5YFV), Carter Review and Long Term Plan.
+The combination of the 999 and calls from NHS 111/IUCS Services means that UK Ambulance Service Trusts are now the providers of 11 million episodes of care each year.
+The need to provide enhanced triage and clinical decision making in Ambulance Contact Centers is crucial in the context of the national policy drivers set out in the NHS Five Year Forward View (5YFV), Carter Review, Long-Term Plan and the Delivery Plan for Recovering Urgent and Emergency Care Services.